ShaifArfan/mern-task-management-tool/README.md

 ## Getting Started

-You can follow our complete youtube tutorial [coming soon][yt-link]
+You can follow our complete youtube tutorial [https://youtu.be/7s7RHc_8SaU][yt-link]

 ## Other projects